 - adjustability – add or remove fill to make the pillow thicker or thinner as desired

-- durability – a good buckwheat pillow can last 10 years or longer
+- durability – a good buckwheat pillow can last many years

 Hullo Buckwheat Pillow for Kids

 A safe, clean pillow for kids made entirely with organic and natural materials: our own Hullo buckwheat pillow.
 The outer shell that contains the pillow’s fill is 100% organic cotton twill, ensuring that your child’s skin only comes in contact with toxin and chemical-free materials.
 Hullo’s all natural buckwheat hull fill is grown and milled in the USA without the use of any pesticides.
 Best of all, it’s super comfortable and we guarantee it.
 Try Hullo for 60 nights and if you or your child is unhappy with it for whatever reason, just send it back to us for a full refund.